department offers a wide array of opportunities for students interested in

 writing.
 Open to all trainees.
 Contact Mary Larimer for more information at Larimer@uw.edu.

-three T-32 training grants, fellowship opportunities through VA Puget Sound,
+four T-32 training grants, an Institute for Education Sciences-funded training grant, fellowship opportunities through VA Puget Sound,

 and numerous faculty members with cutting-edge labs, we offer a rich research

 environment for trainees.
 In addition to the research-specific fellowships

 listed below, numerous clinical fellowships also encourage research.
 View a